 Key management personnel are deemed to be those having authority and responsibility for planning, directing and controlling the activities of ODBE.
-In addition to the directors of the company, key management personnel during 2020 comprised:
+In addition to the directors of the company, key management personnel during 2021 comprised:

-Director of Education Mr Antony Wilson

-Deputy Director Mrs Frances Bartlett
+Director of Education Mr Antony Wilson Deputy Director Mrs Frances Bartlett (to 31.08.2021)

 Deputy Director Mr Gordon Joyner

-No remuneration was paid to any company director during the year (2019: £nil) for acting as a director or a member of key management personnel.
-The aggregate remuneration, including employer's National Insurance contributions and pensions for these 3 employees amounted to £290K (2019: 4 employees £344K).
+No remuneration was paid to any company director during the year (2020: £nil) for acting as a director or a member of key management personnel.
+The aggregate remuneration, including employer's National Insurance contributions and pensions for these 3 employees amounted to

+£293K (2020: 3 employees £290K).

 The Charity has insurance to protect it from any loss arising from the neglect or defaults of its directors and to indemnify the directors against the consequences of any neglect or default on their part.
-The insurance is provided as part of the Charity's general insurance and as such there is no separate premium payable (2019: none).
-The cover provided is up to £100,000 (2019: £100,000).
+The insurance is provided as part of the Charity's general insurance and as such there is no separate premium payable (2020: none).
+The cover provided is up to £100,000 (2020: £100,000).

-7 PENSION COSTS
+7. PENSION COSTS

-Pension contributions were made in the year to four pension schemes: £27K for two staff to the final salary scheme operated by ODBF through the Pensions Trust (2019: £27K), £138K for eleven staff to the Teachers' Pension Scheme (2019: £103K), £37K for ten staff (2019: fifteen staff) to the Church Workers Pension Funds Pension Builder scheme (2019: £46K) and £4K (2019: £3K) for one member of staff to a personal/private pension scheme.
+Pension contributions were made in the year to four pension schemes: £28K for two staff to the final salary scheme operated by ODBF through the Pensions Trust (2020: £27K), £137K for eleven staff to the Teachers' Pension Scheme (2020: £138K), £32K for eight staff (2020: ten staff) to the Church Workers Pension Funds Pension Builder scheme (2020: £37K) and £4K (2020: £4K) for one member of staff to a personal/private pension scheme.